bvkeersop/DocumentBuilder/README.md

 Currently, I'm still looking to implement the following (no deadline set):

-- Releasing an MVP on NuGet
-- Image support for Markdown and HTML
 - Raw insertions for Markdown and HTML
 - Word support
 - More insertables for Excel